KxSystems/docs-v1/docs/ml/toolkit/utils.md

 -   `x` is a vector of predicted values
 -   `y` are the true values of the quantity being predicted

-returns the sum squared error between predicted values and the true values in a machine-learning application.
+returns the sum squared error between predicted and true values.

 ```q
 q)x:asc 50?50f